-The investigation method that I use takes the process elements outlined in Figure 1 and places them into a report format.
+The investigation method that I use takes the process elements outlined in the image above and places them into a report format or template.
 Each section of the report is designed to discuss the corresponding element and will guide you through the investigation process.
 This format may be included in your Quality Investigation SOP as an outline for all investigations.
 The method is structured as such:

 Describe the event that was initially observed and what was expected to occur.
 Use times and dates while answering the questions who, what, when, and where.
 If this is a non-complex, readily identifiable root cause(s) of low impact, move to step 5 Impact Assessment.